| Gelato! | Ten Speed Press, 2008 | Makes 1 1/2 quarts

 Directions

-1. In a medium saucepan, combine the milk and salt.
-Heat the milk over medium heat until bubbles form around the edges of the pan.
-Set aside and cover to keep hot.
+- In a medium saucepan over medium heat, combine the milk and salt until bubbles form around the edges of the pan.
+Remove from the heat and cover to keep hot.

-2. In a blender or food processor, blend the sugar and egg yolks together until very thick and smooth.
+- In a blender or food processor, blend the sugar and egg yolks together until very thick and smooth.
 With the machine running, gradually add the hot milk.
-Return the mixture to the saucepan and cook over medium heat, stirring constantly with a wooden spoon, for 6 to 8 minutes, or until the mixture thickens slightly and coats the back of the spoon.
+Return the mixture to the saucepan and gently cook over medium heat, stirring constantly with a wooden spoon, until the mixture thickens slightly and coats the back of the spoon, 6 to 8 minutes.

-3. Remove the pan from heat and set it in a bowl of ice water.
-Stir for 2 minutes to cool the mixture.
-Cover and refrigerate for 2 hours, or until thoroughly chilled.
+- Have ready a large heatproof bowl filled halfway with ice water.
+Remove the pan from the heat and set it in the bowl of ice water.
+Stir for 2 minutes to cool the mixture slightly.
+Cover and refrigerate until thoroughly chilled, at least 2 hours.

-4. In a deep bowl, beat the cream until soft peaks form.
-Fold the whipped cream into the custard mixture.
-Transfer to an ice cream maker and freeze according to the manufacturer’s instructions.
+- In a large bowl, beat the cream until soft peaks form.
+Gently fold the whipped cream into the custard mixture.
+Transfer to a gelato or ice cream maker and freeze according to the manufacturer’s instructions.
+If you prefer a stiffer texture, transfer the gelato to a resealable container and freeze for at least a couple hours prior to scooping and serving.